rmcanany/SolidEdgeStorekeeper/Readme.md

 Many standard parts have a primary axis.
 For consistency, consider orienting it along the Y Axis as shown.
 For parts with a secondary axis like the pipe elbow, consider the Z Axis.

 Another thing to think about is the effect of replacing one standard part with another.
 It would be nice not to break assembly relationships.
 For fasteners, I started with the socket head capscrew.
 When it was time to create the next one, I did a Save As on that initial part and modified it as needed.
-Since the head and body now have the same faces, Replace Part works as expected.
+Since the head and body now have the exact same faces, Replace Part works as expected.

 <p align="center">
   <img src="media/template_variable_names.png">